Healthy Pregnancy: Your Third Trimester Guide

 Key developments: The fetus continues to be very active, stretching, grasping, and kicking.
 Make sure you’re eating plenty of healthy foods rich in protein, calcium, folic acid, and vitamins to help fuel that activity.

-What you need to know: You may experience constipation, heartburn, and hemorrhoids this trimester.
+What you need to know: You may experience constipation, heartburn, and hemorrhoids (swelling of blood vessels around the anus and rectum) this trimester.
 Eat lots of fiber-rich foods to keep your bowels moving and avoid or limit spicy and greasy foods to reduce your risk of heartburn.

-It’s time to sign up for a birthing class if you haven’t taken one before, says Dr. Luck.
-Make sure you start no later than 34 to 36 weeks, so that you complete all the classes before your baby arrives.
+It’s a good idea to sign up for a birthing class if you haven’t taken one before, says Dr. Luck.
+Try to start no later than 34 to 36 weeks, so that you complete all the classes before delivery.

 Size at 30 Weeks: Large Cabbage

-What you need to know: Don’t be surprised if you go up a shoe size.
-Your ligaments may have softened thanks to hormone changes, causing your feet to spread out, sometimes permanently.
+What you need to know: Your feet may increase in shoe size.
+That's because during pregnancy ligaments often soften due to hormone changes, causing your feet to spread out, sometimes permanently.

 You’ll gain most of your weight during the third trimester.
 “It’s typical to gain about a pound a week during these last 12 weeks,” Luck says.